Naozumi520/Sawayo/README.md

 # Sawayo
-Sawayo is a discord bot for osu!
+Sawayo, a discord bot for osu!

 ## Set-up
 Clone the git project: